renesamson-amb/BeagleBone-black/README.md

-# Linux Driver - BEAGLE BONE BLACK
+# BEAGLE BONE BLACK - Linux Drivers and other stuff
 Yocto build for the Beagle bone black.
 Has sample drivers that are explained in Linux Device Drivers 3 Book.